The Five Types of Alimony and Spousal Support

 Reimbursement alimony is not about supporting one spouse financially, rather it is awarded in order to repay a spouse who made contributions to the other spouse’s career.
 Reimbursement alimony is generally calculated based upon the contributions made by one spouse towards the other’s education, and includes household expenses, education expenses, school travel costs, and any other contributions made towards the the obtaining of the degree or license in question.

-Contact An Ocean County Alimony and Spousal Support Attorney Today
+Contact An Ocean and Monmouth County Alimony and Spousal Support Attorney Today

 At Bronzino Law Firm, our family law team has extensive experience securing alimony settlements which accurately reflect our client’s needs, marital contributions, and financial obligations, and protect their financial security and stability in towns across Ocean County and Monmouth County, including Toms River, Point Pleasant, Sea Girt, Wall, Brick, and Jackson.